ubc-library-rc/intro-static-webpages/github-activities.md

 3
 {: .label .label-step}
-The README file is where you would give a description of your repository, who made it, what it’s for, and so on.
-You could also add a CC license here to indicate how you would wish to share your project.
+The README file is where you would give a description of your repository.
+You could also add a CC license here to indicate how you wish to share your project.
 {: .step}

 4
 {: .label .label-step}
 Scroll to the bottom of the page where it says Commit changes.
 There are two comment boxes that can be filled in when committing changes.
-The short description is required–ideally, it contains a brief message about the changes you made to the file.
+The short description is required: a brief message about the changes you made to the file.
 An optional larger description box can be filled out, as well.
 {: .step}

 5
 {: .label .label-step}
-Go back to your published website page and reload it–it might take a minute but your page should now display the edited README file.
+Click on the green Commit button.
 {: .step}

+6
+{: .label .label-step}
+Go back to your published website page and reload it–-it might take a minute but your page should now display the edited README file.
+{: .step}

-By default, GitHub Pages will use your README.md file as the homepage for your web page unless there is a file called index.md in the repository.
+By default, GitHub Pages will use your README.md file as the homepage for your web page **unless** there is a file called index.md in the repository.
 We’ll be creating this index.md later in the workshop.